Murfreesboro TN Real Estate

 Southern Harmony by Del Webb

 Murfreesboro’s premier 55+ active adult community.
-1,111 planned single-level homes with resort-style amenities — clubhouse, pools, fitness center, and 20 miles of walking paths.
-The most active subdivision in the city.
+1,111 planned single-level homes with resort-style amenities including clubhouse, pools, fitness center, and 20 miles of walking paths.
+The most active subdivision in the city by closed sales volume.

 View Neighborhood